Wilaak/Route2/README.md

 Sometimes you will need to capture segments of the URI within your route.
 For example, you may need to capture a user's ID from the URL.
 You may do so by defining route parameters:

->**Note**: Parameters must be enclosed in forward slashes (e.g., `/{param}/`) and may not contain any special characters.
+>**Note**: Parameters must be enclosed in forward slashes (e.g., `/{param}/`) and should not contain any special characters.

-You may define as many route parameters as required by your route:
+You can define as many route parameters as required by your route:

 ```php
 Route2::get('/posts/{post}/comments/{comment}', function ($post, $comment) {